Smart-Legal-Form-Builder/.github/profile/README.md

 This ensures the user obtains legally grounded documentation derived from the latest and most relevant case law.

-Below is the "Failure Report" section translated into English while maintaining the original structure and format.
-The dataset section and the rest of the content remain unchanged.

 ---

 ## Failure Report